rheinardkorf/calsinki/README.md

 ## 🏗️ Architecture

 Calsinki is built as a Python command-line tool that:
-1. Reads configuration from a simple YAML file
+1. Reads configuration from a nested YAML structure with accounts and calendars
 2. Authenticates with Google Calendar APIs using OAuth2 device flow
-3. Syncs events between source and destination calendars with privacy controls
+3. Syncs events from source calendars to multiple destination calendars using sync rules
 4. Maintains sync metadata for reliable updates and duplicate prevention
 5. Automatically handles event lifecycle (creation, updates, deletion)
 6. Provides safe preview modes for all operations
 7. Runs automatically on your schedule
+8. Uses label-based references for human-readable calendar identification

 ## 🛠️ Tech Stack